Web Design in Abu Dhabi

 For government-adjacent content, MSA is the right Arabic register — not regional dialect.
 We work with formal Arabic copywriters for these projects.
 Khaleeji dialect used selectively for SME or consumer-facing pages where appropriate.

-WCAG 2.1 AA accessibility baked in
+WCAG 2.1 AA target and testing

 Enterprise governance and review cadence